HK - Shenzhen - Shanghai(Nanjing - Xitang - Zhouzhuang - Suzhou)

 Finally I went to pick up my clothes, however as life has its pleasant surprises, the only metroline that went there was out of service that day.

-I spent at least an hour walking up there, not counting a 15min break I took in some fastfood restaurant, not to eat, but to lay my head on the table for a while and trying to surpress my nausea.
+I spent at least an hour walking up there, not counting a 15min break I took in some fastfood restaurant, not to eat, but to lay my head on the table for a while and trying to surpress my

 Finally arriving at the laundry shop, I discovered that in my morning zombie state, I had thrown away the ticket of the shop.